 The Operating System (OS) in computer systems plays an important role in storing and retrieving information.
 Another important role of the OS is its ability to execute external programs, facilitates their functionality, and gives them access to different resources such as memory, processing units, etc. Similar to the role of the OS, in AGI there is a crucial need to an algorithm that has minimum functionalities such as information storing and retrieval.
-The algorithm should be able to build concept maps that link different concepts together, it should be also able to perform store, retrieve, and search operations on the maps.
+The algorithm should be able to build concept maps that link different concepts together, these concept maps represent existing knowledge.
+It should be also able to perform store, retrieve, and search operations on the maps.
 The other important role is to apply a set of principles or programs (in a similar way the OS executes external programs) to solve problems and discover new knowledge.
-These principles should seek to expand the maps and reveal new connections that link different concepts in the maps.
+These principles should seek to expand the maps by discovering new knowledge, they should also reveal new connections that link different concepts in the maps.
 In addition to logic, which plays an important role in the thinking process, in reality logic alone is not enough, we usually use more sophisticated principles and structures and apply them in the same way logic operates on concept maps.
 In the literature, there is a focus on two main principles, concepts combination, and analogies.
 However, other principles should be taken into account to build a comprehensive framework.
 These principles can be summarized as follow